-During October, Cyber Security Awareness Month highlights the importance of cyber security for businesses and organisations, and looks at how we can support young people into cyber security through training and education to grow the next generation of specialists.
+Earlier this year, Cyber Security Month highlighted the importance of cyber security for businesses and organisations, and looked at how we can support young people into cyber security through training and education to grow the next generation of specialists.

 It’s concerning that in line with the widening skills gap, there is also a lack of confidence amongst the UK workforce that we have the skills and talent in place to address this.
 More needs to be done to attract professionals into the sector, where they can expect a prosperous outlook of attractive salaries and good career development opportunities.
 At present, qualified and experienced cyber security professionals are highly sought after, especially those with regulatory knowledge or project management experience.